 The purpose of FireWire is similar to that of USB: high speed data transfer for computer peripherals.
 High bandwidth devices, like printers and scanners, will benefit from FireWire.
 For whatever reason, FireWire is not as widespread as USB.
 FireWire cables come in two forms: 1394a (which has a transfer speed of 400 Mbps) and 1394b (which has a transfer speed of 800 Mbps).

 Ethernet cables are used to set up local area networks.
-In most cases, they’re used to connect routers to modems and computers.
+In most cases, they’re used to connect routers to modems and computers, though you can also connect two devices directly by using a cross-over Ethernet cable.
 If you’ve ever tried to install or fix a home router, you’ve likely dealt with an Ethernet computer cable.
 Nowadays, they come in three varieties:

 - Cat 5 cables are the most basic type and provide speeds of either 10 Mbps or 100 Mbps.